What's the Difference Between Soda Water vs. Club Soda vs. Sparkling Water vs. Tonic Water?

 More and more people are looking to improve their health by paying attention to what they consume, down to the drinks they have.
 Carbonated water has become a go-to alternative to soda because it's healthier and still satisfies that craving for something fizzy.
-The market has become saturated with all different types of carbonated water though, so you might be wondering what makes each kind unique.

-You'd think that if water is bubbly, then it must just be carbonated water.
-However, this is not the case whatsoever.
 The carbonated beverage industry is saturated with competitive bubbly drinks that fall under their own categories entirely.
 Some types of carbonated water you may find at the store are:

 When you're shopping at the store, it might be confusing to pick the one that best fits your needs so let's explore each one of them.

-What is Soda Water?
+What is soda water?

 Commonly comparable to sparkling water and seltzer water, soda water is carbonated water that is infused with CO2 and bicarbonate of soda (baking soda).
 This addition not only offers a subtle taste distinction from plain sparkling water but also renders soda water particularly beneficial for a range of culinary and beverage uses.

 Soda water itself, in its basic form, does not contain sugar and therefore has 0 zero calories.
 It is essentially water that has been carbonated and infused with bicarbonate of soda, which does not add any sweeteners or carbs to the drink.
-When purchasing soda water from the store, make sure to read the product labels carefully, as some soda water might have added flavors or sweeteners that can alter its calorie count.

-What is Club Soda?
+What is club soda?

 Club soda is made bubbly by infused carbon dioxide and added minerals, such as potassium sulfate and sodium chloride.
 This beverage provides a mild salty taste, which makes it perfect for adding to alcoholic drinks.